 14. Fell ill, forced to quit my job; retired…

-15. Our daughters, now grown up, are living in big German cities (Berlin, Munich) as an architect or a banker; they both have a son.
+15. Our daughters, now grown up, are living in big German cities (Berlin, Munich) as an architect or a banker; now we have 4 grandchildren, maybe a little bit influenced by me and my wife, maybe not at all.

 16. I am trying for the rest of my life to relax and write